 Research and Insights

+Universities must be sure they are getting the most from their allocation of financial aid.
+But financial aid optimization is complex.
 Read our primer on institutional grant aid to understand the basics of aid strategy and assess whether or not their school is deploying limited aid resources efficiently.

 Learn how two universities use predictive analytics to target high-cost recruitment resources to the students most likely to enroll.

 Despite their intuitive appeal, tuition resets are not consistently an effective enrollment strategy.
 Learn five reasons why.